 7. Patients have the right to choose whether or not to have surgery.
 Electing not to have surgery will not affect your rights to workers’ compensation benefits, and/or a settlement.

-Witnesses may disagree regarding the circumstances of your injury.
-Injuries may not be apparent and witness accounts may vary.
-For these reasons, it is important to fill out all necessary paperwork, and to include all details about all your injuries and symptoms.
+Witnesses might disagree regarding the circumstances of your injury.
+Injuries might not be apparent and witness accounts can vary.
+For these reasons, it is important to fill out all necessary paperwork and to include details about all your injuries and symptoms.

 Make sure you fully inform your physician and your employer about the extent of your injuries.

-For example, a witness may claim you were not seen picking up heavy boxes as you claim, or that you already had a bad back, or that you never complained to anyone of an on-the-job injury.
-A denial of your claim can be a result of inaccurate or incomplete information, or a lack of understanding of the law by the insurance adjuster.
-On-the-job injuries may also occur outside the presence of a witness.
+For example, a witness might claim that they did not see you picking up heavy boxes as you claim, or that you already had a bad back, or that you never complained to anyone of an on-the-job injury.
+A denial of your claim can be the result of inaccurate or incomplete information or a lack of understanding of the law by the insurance adjuster.
+On-the-job injuries also can occur outside the presence of a witness.

 Non-witnessed injuries can occur:

-1. In an employee-designated parking lot prior to the beginning of your shift;
+1. In an employee-designated parking lot before your shift.

-2. In an employee-designated parking lot after your work shift has ended;
+2. In an employee-designated parking lot after your shift.

-5. By being assaulted by a fellow employee;
+5. While being assaulted by a fellow employee.

-6. While running an errand for the benefit of your employer; or
+6. While running an errand for your employer.

-7. In any situation where the employee is working alone or out-of-sight of other employees.
+7. In any situation where the employee is working alone or away from other employees.

-Therefore, regardless of whether your accident or injuries were witnessed by others or not, you are still entitled to workers’ compensation benefits.
-Unfortunately many of these unwitnessed accidents are denied initially by the insurance company, so it is very important to report it as soon as possible, and to give as many details as possible at the time it is reported.
+Therefore, regardless of whether anyone witnessed your accident or injuries, you are still entitled to workers’ compensation benefits.
+Unfortunately, many of these unwitnessed accidents are denied initially by the insurance company, so it is very important to report it as soon as possible and to give as many details as possible at the time it is reported.